Understanding the Singapore-UAE Business Corridor

 Week 5-6: Company Setup

-- Open corporate bank account (plan Singapore visit if required)
+- Open corporate bank account, planning Singapore visit if bank requires in-person verification

 Week 7-8: Visa Application Submission

-- Respond immediately to any information requests from authorities
+- Respond immediately to any information requests or document clarifications from MOM

 Days 61-90: Approval and Preparation